dannyroberts/micmat/README.md

 * **Extensive matrix and tensor manipulation library**: Various matrix and multidimensional array operations are supported and are optimized for speed.

+The package is under development.
+Please let us know of any bugs you come across.

 # Installation